GallowayLabMIT/protocols/docs/protocols/cloning/transformation.rst

 	Transformation efficiencies will be approximately 10-fold lower for ligation of inserts to vectors than for an intact control plasmid.

 4. Incubate the competent cell/DNA mixture on ice for 10 mins.
-5. Heat shock each transformation tube by placing the bottom 1/2 to 2/3 of the tube into a 42°C water bath for 30-60 secs (45 secs is usually ideal, but this varies depending on the competent cells you are using).
+5. (Optional) Heat shock each transformation tube by placing the bottom 1/2 to 2/3 of the tube into a 42°C water bath for 30-60 secs (45 secs is usually ideal, but this varies depending on the competent cells you are using).

 .. note::
-	If NEB stable cells are used for the transformation, a heat shock step is not required but may increase transformation efficiency.
+	With the competent cells used in our lab, a heat shock step is not required but may increase transformation efficiency.
+For lower efficiency cloning strategies, such as ligation reactions, this can increase the resulting number of bacterial colonies.

 6. Put the tubes back on ice for 2 min.
 7. Add 250-1,000 ul LB or SOC media (without antibiotic) to the bacteria and grow in 37°C shaking incubator for 1 hour.